Basci0/Basci0/README.md

 ### Hi there 👋

-  I’m currently learning: Bash

- How to reach me: basci__#1697
+ Languages: Go and some c# 🦆

+ Learning: Bash 🤓

+ Discord: basci__#1697 😎

+ OS: Linux 🐧